 What is today the Nigeria Police Force was established in 1830 after the merger of Lagos Police Force and Royal Niger Constabulary, but has over the years been overstretched, and increasingly suffered neglect by successive administrations in the country.
-However, in spite of its deluded image and centralized structure, it has struggled within limited resources and lack of training and retraining, to maintain some form of law and under (Aremu,
+However, in spite of its deluded image and centralized structure, it has struggled within limited resources and lack of training and retraining, to maintain some form of law and under (Aremu, 2018).

-42 The concept of State Police System is not alien to many countries, particularly the advanced Western Nations.

-43 The State Police System is an essential ingredient inherent in federalism in which powers are devolved to the other government security agencies in the exclusive legislative list, a distortion of federal principle.
+The concept of State Police System is not alien to many countries, particularly the advanced Western Nations.
+The State Police System is an essential ingredient inherent in federalism in which powers are devolved to the federating units including policing.
+Unfortunately the 1999 constitution of Nigeria in section 214 part III of supplemental provision, exclusively vests policing functions on the federal government and places police and other government security agencies in the exclusive legislative list, a distortion of federal principle.
 Nigeria has had a centralized police structure, adopting top-bottom approach even before independent.
 No other federal system attempts or adopts this approach.